valflrt/v2.valflrt.dev/README.md

 ## Running and building

-This project uses vite so simply uses vite commands:
+This project uses vite so simply use vite commands:

 Run with: